HomePolitics and Current AffairsCEC recommends banning of private vehicles in Sariska Tiger Reserve

 Central Empowered Committee (CEC) set up for the protection of tigers and their habitats in Sariska Reserve has recommended banning of entry of any private vehicle in Reserve.

-The Supreme has given its nod on the report submitted by Central Empowered Committee set up for ensuring conservation to tigers and their habitats in Sariska.
+The has given its nod on the report submitted by Central Empowered Committee set up for ensuring conservation to tigers and their habitats in Sariska.

 The committee had submitted its report on July 22, 2024.
 The CEC in its report admitted that a large number of devotees visit Pandupol temple located 22 kms inside the Reserve forest.
 They come to the temple in private vehicles.